Acura ZDX Type S All Electric SUV

 Handling and Ride: Finding the Balance

 Despite its considerable heft, the ZDX Type S handles remarkably well for a vehicle of its size.
-The steering is precise and well-weighted, though I found it feel heavy at lower speeds.
-The adaptive air suspension does an excellent job balancing comfort and sportiness.
-But, you will notice some understeer if you push hard into corners.
-This is a reminder that this is still a significant SUV, not a sports car.
+The steering is precise and well-weighted, though I found it could feel a bit heavy at lower speeds.
+The adaptive air suspension does an excellent job balancing comfort and sportiness, though you will notice some understeer if you push hard into corners – a reminder that this is still a substantial SUV, not a sports car.

 The Type S trim benefits from a more performance-oriented steering ratio (15.9:1 compared to 18.4:1 in the A-Spec), which noticeably improves turn-in and overall responsiveness.